ZsoltMolnarrr/SpellEngine/README.md

 ### Forge

-Client side settings can be accessed in Main Menu > Mods > Spell Engien > Config.
+Client side settings can be accessed in Main Menu > Mods > Spell Engine > Config.

 ### Server